Green Beech Ball – 60cm

 Please add all the products you require to your enquiry basket and we’ll get back to you within 24 hours (Mon-Fri) to confirm availability and delivery costs.

-At 60cm this beech topiary is ideal for less formal settings such as small gardens and rural retreats.
+At 60cm this Green Beech Ball topiary is ideal for less formal settings such as small gardens and rural retreats.
 In a clipped shape, it will not shed its leaves and provide changing colours for each season.

-Like hornbeam, beech has marcescent leaves i.e. dead leaves that are held on the plant through winter, before being pushed off by newly emerging leaves in spring.
+Like the Hornbeam, the Beech has marcescent leaves i.e. dead leaves that are held on the plant through winter, before being pushed off by newly emerging leaves in spring.

 Did you know that pleaching is a technique of interweaving living and dead branches through a hedge for stock control?
 Trees are planted in lines, the branches are woven and grow together in close contact.